beskay/gas-guide/OPTIMIZATIONS.md

 ## Indexed events

 You can include up to three (four for anonymous events) indexed parameters in an event in Solidity.
 These indexed parameters are stored in a special data structure called "topics" instead of the data part of the event log.
-The first topic of an event is always the event signature, unless the event is declared as anonymous.
+The first topic of an event is always the event signature, unless the event is declared as anonymous, which makes them the cheapest to use.

 Using indexed parameters allows you to efficiently search for specific events when filtering a sequence of blocks.
 Each indexed parameter included in an event costs an additional 375 gas.